Vincenth421/OW-PUGS-Matchmaker/README.md

 Daniel Tong

 # How to Use
+You need to set up a Discord bot account for your server to use the bot.
+You can follow [this guide](https://www.freecodecamp.org/news/create-a-discord-bot-with-python/) by freeCodeCamp to do so.
+Clone/download the repository to get the code.

 To use any of the following commands, use type a period "." and then the command, if there are additional arguments, add a space and then the appropriate values.
 Example: